 The university requires departments that receipt university income to have written procedures for controlling these funds.
 Departments may contact SBS Cash Operations or the Office of Audits and Analysis for assistance and guidance for proper cash-handling procedures.

 Separation of Duties – Different individuals should perform each of the duties of collecting funds, maintaining documentation, preparing deposits, and reconciling records.
 However, staffing, timing, and other constraints may necessitate that one individual perform two of these duties.
 In such cases, individual accountability and thorough management supervision and review are required.

 Recording University Income – University departments must account for and document funds as soon as funds are received.
 Department records must detail the purpose, source, date, and amount of payment prior to the funds’ deposit with SBS Cash Operations.

-The department should examine cash for counterfeit and, if suspected, refer to the U.S. Department of The Treasury website for information on how to detect or respond to counterfeit money.
+Departments should examine cash for counterfeit and, if suspected, refer to the U.S. Department of The Treasury website for information on how to detect or respond to counterfeit money.

-Made payable to Texas State University
+are made payable to Texas State University;

-The numerical dollar amount and the written dollar amount on the check are consistent and correct
+the numerical dollar amount and the written dollar amount on the check are consistent and correct;

 One of the following methods, either collection receipts or a support record system, must be utilized when recording university income: